 \section{Discussion: Solving Convex Programs}

 The theoretical foundation of solving convex QP and LP has been driven to maturity in terms of computational complexity \citep{kozlov1980polynomial, murty1980computational} and convergence analysis \citep{jarre1990convergence, zhang1992superlinear}.
 The time complexity for a convex QP/LP is analyzed in terms of the number of scalar variables $N$ and the number of bits $L$ in the input \citep{ye1989extension}.
-For example, under \autoref{cond:layer-2-unique}, $N = d^2 + nd$ for the QP because the matrix variables have $d^2$ scalars and the function estimators have $nd$ scalars.
+For example, under \cref{cond:layer-2-unique}, $N = d^2 + nd$ for the QP because the matrix variables have $d^2$ scalars and the function estimators have $nd$ scalars.
 Similarly we have $N = d^2$ for the noiseless LP and $N = d^2 + nd$ for the noisy LP.
-It is guaranteed that primal-dual interior point methods can solve the convex QP/LP in a polynomial nummber of iterations $\mathcal{O}(\sqrt{N}L)$, where each iteration costs at worst $\mathcal{O}(N^{2.5})$ arithmetic operations from the Cholesky decomposition for the needed matrix inversion \citep{monteiro1989interior, karmarkar1984new}.
-This indicates that our QPs/LPs are guaranteed to be solvable in $\mathcal{O}(N^3L)$ arithmetic operations, which is generally an $\mathcal{O}(\poly(n, m, d, L))$ complexity. \shaycomment{I feel we need to be less fast and loose here and actually state, for a state of the art convex programming algorithm, what $\poly$ would be. maybe look at Stephen Boyd's book?
-I suppose it is a function of the number of variable, the number of constraints, etc.}\zhunxuancomment{Addressed with more details.}
+It is guaranteed that primal-dual interior point methods can solve the convex QP/LP in a polynomial number of iterations $\mathcal{O}(\sqrt{N}L)$, where each iteration costs at worst $\mathcal{O}(N^{2.5})$ arithmetic operations from the Cholesky decomposition for the needed matrix inversion \citep{monteiro1989interior, karmarkar1984new}.
+This indicates that our QPs/LPs are guaranteed to be solvable in $\mathcal{O}(N^3L)$ arithmetic operations, which is generally an $\mathcal{O}(\poly(n, m, d, L))$ complexity.

-To solve convex QPs/LPs in this paper, we use \texttt{CVX}, a commonly used package for specifying and solving convex programs \citep{cvx, gb08}.
-For both QPs and LPs, \texttt{CVX} calls a solver, \texttt{SDPT3} \citep{toh1999sdpt3}, that is specified for semidefinite-quadratic-linear programming and applies interior-point methods with the computational complexity mentioned above.
+To solve convex QPs/LPs in this paper, we mostly use \texttt{CVX}, a commonly used package for specifying and solving convex programs \citep{cvx, gb08}.
+For both QPs and LPs, \texttt{CVX} calls a solver, \texttt{SDPT3} \citep{toh1999sdpt3}, which is specified for semidefinite-quadratic-linear programming and applies interior-point methods with the computational complexity mentioned above.
 Experimentally, \texttt{SDPT3} indeed specifies and solves our programs fast and makes our numerical results robust and stable.